smartdevicelink/sdl_evolution/proposals/0317-sdl-protocol-security-specification.md

 The solution is to provide a new section into the protocol spec around security and protection.
 The baseline for this section is reverse engineered from SDL Core and the currently implemented behavior of the security manager but also existing documentation from SDL Core and the app libraries.

-### Change 1: Update Frame Info Fields
+### Change 1: Update Frame Header Fields description

-Because TLS handshake uses a Frame Info field for Single frames the spec must be changed accordingly:
+Because SDL Core already has a defined behavior, Protocol Spec must be changed accordingly to reflect this behavior:

 <table width="100%">
   <tr>